 Protein is another great thing we pull from meat.
 Why is it so great?
-For a lot of reasons really but it boils down to the amino acids they carry.
-There are at least 9 amino acids that we simply CANNOT produce on our own and that we have to get from our diet.
-Animal products contain all the amino acids that we need in perfect form and often times in abundance.
-True, most plants do provide some protein; but it comes with a caveat; they do so with sub-optimal amino acid profiles.
+For a lot of reasons, really, but it boils down to the amino acids they carry.
+There are at least nine amino acids that we simply CANNOT produce on our own and that we have to get from our diet.
+Animal products contain all the amino acids we need in perfect form and often in abundance.
+True, most plants do provide some protein, but it comes with a caveat; they do so with sub-optimal amino acid profiles.

-For example, science has discovered that an essential element of our existence revolves around Vitamin B-12; one of the most complex vitamins that we currently know about.
-Not only does B-12 help to make your DNA and your red blood cells (which carries your oxygen), but we have discovered that even the slightest deficiency of Vitamin B-12 can lead to things like anemia, pale skin, sore tongue, fatigue, mania, depression, easy bruising or bleeding, etc. Also, going extended periods of time without B-12 results in permanent damage to the brain and central nervous system.
-In fact, a deficiency of vitamin B12 can limit your ability to think clearly about anything (Katz, 2012)!
+For example, science has discovered that an essential element of our existence revolves around Vitamin B-12, one of the most complex vitamins we know about.
+Not only does B-12 help to make your DNA and your red blood cells (which carry your oxygen), but we have discovered that even the slightest deficiency of Vitamin B-12 can lead to things like anemia, pale skin, sore tongue, fatigue, mania, depression, easy bruising or bleeding, etc.—also, going extended periods without B-12 results in permanent damage to the brain and central nervous system.
+In fact, a deficiency of vitamin B12 can limit your ability to think clearly about anything (Katz, 2012).

 There is only one problem – Vitamin B12 is naturally manufactured by bacteria in the gut and can ONLY be done NATURALLY by consuming animal products in any real abundance – not vegetables.
-Being a meat-eater is not just about protein; to argue that only demonstrates a fundamental ignorance of both biology and physiology.
-Sure, a vegan will try to contort the debate into how we can make synthetic forms of B-12, but we are talking about nature, not man’s contorted manipulation or interpretation of it.
+Being a meat eater is not just about protein; to argue that only demonstrates a fundamental ignorance of both biology and physiology.
+Sure, a vegan will try to contort the debate into how we can make synthetic forms of B-12.
+Still, we are talking about nature, not man’s contorted manipulation or interpretation of it.

-I prefer health and I prefer to eat naturally and survive the way NATURE intended.
-I am just taking a logical leap here but I can only imagine that if nature requires humans to consume B-12 (a fundamentally and necessary vitamin), but did not expect this consumption to come out of the circle of life, then there would have been another abundant non-synthetic source provided.
+I prefer health, and I prefer to eat naturally and survive the way NATURE intended.
+I am just taking a logical leap here, but I can only imagine that if nature requires humans to consume B-12 (a fundamentally necessary vitamin), but did not expect this consumption to come out of the circle of life, then there would have been another abundant non-synthetic source provided.
 But there is not.

-This is much like the salt or iodine debate, in how we need these to live but people want to argue the merits of not consuming it.
-Still, people choose to defy their own physiology for the sake of a highly confused position borne out of highly ignorant propaganda.
-Perhaps it is more like the fluoride debate in how people ignore the FACT that it is a neurotoxin, but still, argue its supposed benefits in spite of the evidence.
+This is much like the salt or iodine debate, in how we need these to live, but people want to argue the merits of not consuming it.
+Still, people choose to defy their physiology for the sake of a highly confused position borne out of highly ignorant propaganda.
+Perhaps it is more like the fluoride debate in how people ignore the FACT that it is a neurotoxin but still argue its supposed benefits despite the evidence.

 All these examples are fundamentally dangerous.
-But then again, natural selection exists for a reason so I rarely engage in such debates.
+But then again, natural selection exists for a reason, so I rarely engage in such debates.
 And again, I know synthetic forms of B-12 exist these days.
-However, you will notice a theme in my writing surrounding the idea of advocating NOT consuming fake foods.
+However, you will notice a theme in my writing surrounding advocating NOT consuming fake foods.
 Plus, I am aware of how these synthetics are made.
 Perhaps ignorance truly is bliss in this case.

 Then the idea of intestinal gas comes up.
-“Why do I get gas when I eat these foods then?”
-Well, gas is normal and is usually a good sign because it means bacteria are at work.
-However, excess gas (especially after eating something good for you) might mean you have a bacterial imbalance that can (and usually does) result from poor nutrition and/or antibiotics.
-It may also mean that you are not eating these foods enough and your body is telling you that you have been doing it wrong.
+“Why do I get gas when I eat these foods, then?”
+Gas is normal and usually a good sign because it means bacteria are at work.
+However, excess gas (especially after eating something good for you) might mean you have a bacterial imbalance that can (and usually does) result from poor nutrition and antibiotics.
+It may also mean that you are not eating these foods enough, and your body is telling you that you have been doing it wrong.

 Some of you may recall my discussions regarding bacteria in the intestine.
-These bacteria include lactic acid bacteria such as L. casei, L. acidophilus and L. bulgaricus just to name a few.
-The actions of lactic acid bacteria are species and strain-specific and depend on sufficient numbers of bacteria being available in the intestines.
+These bacteria include lactic acid bacteria such as L. casei, L. acidophilus, and L. bulgaricus just to name a few.
+The actions of lactic acid bacteria are species and strain-specific and depend on sufficient numbers of bacteria available in the intestines.
 Again, if you are consuming a bad diet, drinking the wrong water, or even have chronic ailments, these bacteria can be rather low in number.
-However, when you consume something to boost their numbers, gas usually results.
+However, gas usually results when you consume something to boost their numbers.

-Now, it may seem that I have gotten off point but the truth is that vitamin B-12 is said to be a growth factor for these lactic acid bacteria; of which it has been shown that synthetic forms are not good substitutes.
+Now, it may seem that I have gotten off point, but the truth is that vitamin B-12 is said to be a growth factor for these lactic acid bacteria, of which it has been shown that synthetic forms are not suitable substitutes.
 So when you consume quality meat, your beneficial bacteria will begin to grow.
-This can sometimes cause gas if you have low numbers and they are growing rapidly.
+This can sometimes cause gas if you have low numbers and they are proliferating.

 At the end of the day, it is your life and you are surely free to live it as you wish.
 But consider for a moment the aspect of nature and how nature intended it to be.
 Are you doing it right?

 Is it really wise to think that nature is the one who messed things up?
 Here is an interesting way to look at this: wouldn’t consuming any living thing, be it animal, bacteria, or plant, still be ending the life of something else to sustain your own?
 A philosophical debate?
 Perhaps.
-The point is that if you really want your body to be firing on all cylinders, then you are going to have to eat some good quality meat.
+The point is that if you really want your body to be firing on all cylinders, you will have to eat some good quality meat.
 This is because (again) real vitamin B-12 can ONLY be manufactured by bacteria in the gut and can ONLY be found NATURALLY in animal products in any real abundance – not vegetables.
-Of course, the same could also be said for things like creatine, DHA omega-3, and several others.
-There are several things that we need that we simply cannot get from plants, and your body (and brain) will pay the price if you avoid them.
+Of course, the same could be said for things like creatine, DHA omega-3, and several others.
+We need several things that we simply cannot get from plants, and your body (and brain) will pay the price if you avoid them.